rigdenlab/SIMBAD/docs/install.rst

    $ sudo -E simbad-database lattice

-Alternatively if this doesn't work, you can write the database to any user-specific directory and then move it to the CCP4 installation using the following commands:
+Alternatively if this doesn't work, you can write the database to any user-specific directory and then move it to your CCP4 installation using the following commands:

 .. code-block:: bash